ProIntegritate/GreyHackGame/README.md

 sweeper           - A script to sweep complete subnets for Bank.txt.
-Fast, but has some issues. local.get.shell   - A local script to jump from guest to user. local.get.passwd  - A script to get /etc/passwd if local.get.shell doesn't work.
+Fast, but has some issues. local.get.shell   - A local script to jump from guest to user. local.get.passwd  - A script to get /etc/passwd if local.get.shell doesn't work. uniq              - A port of the Unix command uniq to GreyHack
 ```
 (NOTE: Save files in the game as .src, not .lua.
 I just used .lua to get color markup on GitHub)